RaspAP/raspap-docs/docs/faq.md

 For help with crontab, head over to <a href="https://crontab.guru/">crontab.guru</a>.

 ## <a name="managed"></a> Can I configure a managed mode AP without using the UI?
 Let's assume you are creating an RPi OS image (or other supported OS) with scripts that setup RaspAP at first startup.
 In this scenario, to configure a managed mode AP you must manually connect via a browser, make some changes via the UI and then save your settings.
 This can be also be done programmatically.
-Assuming you have [wpa_supplicant.conf fully populated](https://docs.raspap.com/faq/#headless), set the following values in `/etc/raspap/hostapd.ini`:
+Assuming you have [`wpa_supplicant.conf` fully populated](https://docs.raspap.com/faq/#headless) and a valid [`hostapd.conf`](https://docs.raspap.com/ap-sta/#how-does-ap-sta-work), set the following values in `/etc/raspap/hostapd.ini`:

 ```
 LogEnable = 0